 Instead of the Trigger incident activity in the Access denied: Other branch, you can use the Change incident type activity.
 This changes the triggered incident into another incident with a different set of properties.

-The system then stops this automation workflow, and in this example, triggers the Access Denied - Investigate incident and continues with the automation workflow of the Access Denied - Investigate incident to investigate the cause of the Access denied incident.
+The system then stops this workflow, and in this example, triggers the Access Denied - Investigate incident and continues with the workflow of the Access Denied - Investigate incident to investigate the cause of the Access denied incident.